Chirpworks/chirp-app/API_Endpoints_Manifest.md

 3. Team member access is restricted to users with MANAGER role
 4. Some endpoints support bulk operations for efficiency
 5. Google OAuth integration requires proper configuration of client credentials
 6. File uploads and processing are handled asynchronously via ECS tasks
+7. Performance metrics are scored on a 0-10 scale for standardized evaluation